 The horticulture industry will be updated through industry associations and our consultative committees.

 This project aims to deliver efficiencies in the horticulture industry by recognising existing food safety and quality assurance schemes and their alignment with plant export regulatory requirements.
-This will involve industry collaboration and we may be able to recognise these schemes and make improvements to the plant export regulatory framework.

 Our aim is to reduce the time and cost of departmental export audits without compromising the required level of assurance.
 This project will be most beneficial to accredited growers and packers through recognition of current food safety and quality assurance schemes at use.